Calcium sulfate: Hydration and dehydration reactions

 This reaction is exothermic and is responsible for the ease with which gypsum can be cast into various shapes including sheets (for drywall), sticks (for blackboard chalk), and molds (to immobilize broken bones, or for metal casting).
 Mixed with polymers, it has been used as a bone repair cement.
 Small amounts of calcined gypsum are added to earth to create strong structures directly from cast earth, an alternative to adobe (which loses its strength when wet).
 The conditions of dehydration can be changed to adjust the porosity of the hemihydrate, resulting in the so-called α- and β-hemihydrates (which are more or less chemically identical).

-On heating to 180 °C, the nearly water-free form, called γ-anhydrite (CaSO_{4}·nH_{2}O where n = 0 to 0.05) is produced. γ-Anhydrite reacts slowly with water to return to the dihydrate state, a property exploited in some commercial desiccants.
+On heating to 180 °C, the nearly water-free form, called γ-anhydrite (CaSO_{4}·nH_{2}O where n = 0 to 0.05) is produced. γ-Anhydrite slowly reabsorbs water to return to the dihydrate state, a property exploited in some commercial desiccants.
 On heating above 250 °C, the completely anhydrous form called β-anhydrite or "natural" anhydrite is formed.
-Natural anhydrite does not react with water, even over geological timescales, unless very finely ground.
+Natural anhydrite does not absorb water, even over geological timescales, unless very finely ground.

 The variable composition of the hemihydrate and γ-anhydrite, and their easy inter-conversion, is due to their nearly identical crystal structures containing "channels" that can accommodate variable amounts of water, or other small molecules such as methanol.